-Maintaining accurate and up-to-date records is crucial for ensuring compliance with the legislation and makes preparing your financial statements easier.
+Maintaining accurate and up-to-date records are crucial to ensuring compliance with legislation.
 CFOs should ensure that:

-- bank reconciliations are completed regularly to maintain accurate balances, - copies of all bank deposit slips are kept, - bank statements match the CFO's record of deposits and withdrawals, - contributions are recorded as they are received, with the date, contributor name, contributor type, contributor address, amount, and whether the contribution was money or valued (non-monetary), - details of fund-raising events are recorded including the date, name of event, ticket price, ticket sales revenue, auction revenue, the value of donated items, fund-raising expenses, etc. - a generic receipt book or other method is used when cash money is received, to record the date, amount, and source, - all expenses are recorded and categorized by type, - expenses, including all invoices and major purchases, are paid from the advertising account, - minor expenses that would normally be paid in cash are paid from an established and tracked petty cash fund, - all supporting documents are filed in sequence by date or other acceptable filing method, and - all books of account and supporting documents are securely stored.
+- bank reconciliations are completed regularly to maintain accurate balances, - copies of all bank deposit slips are kept, - bank statements agree to the CFO's record of deposits and withdrawals, - contributions are recorded as they are received, with the date, contributor name, contributor type, contributor address, amount, and whether the contribution was money or valued, - details of fund-raising events are recorded including the date, name of event, ticket price, ticket sales revenue, auction revenue, the value of donated items, fund-raising expenses, etc. - a generic receipt book or other method is used when cash money is received, to record the date, amount, and source, - all expenses are recorded and categorized by type, - all supporting documents are filed in sequence by date or other acceptable filing method and, - all books of account and supporting documents are securely stored